Occupation in Indian Puranic Villages

-The primary occupation during the Puranic age was priesthood, thus every household had certain divine prejudices.
+The primary occupation during the Puranic age was the priesthood, thus every household had certain divine prejudices.
 These beliefs were followed down across the generations to be instilled in the present society.
 The Indian Puranic villages reflected unity and solemn social practices.
 The traditional festivals and principles came down from these villages.
-There were numerous villages in India during the Puranic age and they were classified according to the kingdoms prevailing.
-These villages followed the administration of the kings ruling during that time.
-Several statues, temples and monuments of the Indian Puranic villages are still revered and worshipped in various parts of the nation.
+Several statues, temples, and monuments of the Indian Puranic villages are still revered and worshipped in various parts of the nation.

-Fatehpur was mentioned as a village in the Puranic literature.
-The ghats of Bhitora and Asni were mentioned as sacred in the Puranas.
-Bhitora village, the site of the sage Bhrigu, was an important source of learning and the Bajpai family from Mauzmabad has played an important role in the development of this village.
+Bhitora village: The Bhitora was site of the sage Bhrigu.
+It was an important source of learning and the Bajpai family from Mauzmabad has played an important role in the development of this village.
 Famous for their grandeur and literary frame of mind, the people inhabiting Indian Puranic villages played a vital role in the formation of Indian society from its tender age.